Mouradost/PatusNewShop/README.md

 # Patus PC application

 ![Patus](resource/patus_logo.jpg)
-This is the application for the restaurant patus.
+This is the application for the restaurant Patus.

 ![App](Documentation/App.png)